Essential Guide to Crafting an Effective RFI Template for Your Business Needs

 Modern AI-native platforms can analyze vendor responses against your requirements, flagging gaps and highlighting differentiators.
 This is particularly valuable when you receive 6+ responses.

-At Arphie, our customers use AI to:
+At Arphie, customers use AI to:

 • Extract key facts from unstructured vendor responses into comparison tables